Prison social worker who survived child sex abuse tries to save program for female inmates

 Slater was so disturbed when the New York State Department of Correction and Community Services ended this particular program in April that she reached out to PIX11.

-“They cried,” Slater said of some of the female inmates she counseled, “They said, ‘You know, they take everything away from us.’
-The feel dehumanized and they asked me to be a voice for them.”
+“They cried,” Slater said of some of the female inmates she counseled.
+“They said, ‘You know, they take everything away from us.’
+They feel dehumanized and they asked me to be a voice for them.”

-One of the prisoners Slater worked with was Myeshia T, who told us she’s a rape survivor and was physically abused by her mother since she was a toddler.
+One of the prisoners Slater worked with was Myeshia T., who told us she’s a rape survivor and was physically abused by her mother since she was a toddler.

 She had her feet scalded in a tub of hot water when she was 18 months old and showed us the scars.

-Myeshia said she was nine, a man took a group of foster children on a field trip and raped her afterwards.
+Myeshia said she was 9 when a man took a group of foster children on a field trip and raped her afterwards.

 “He cut my arm with a knife and told me if I was to tell anybody, he would kill me.
 And he raped me,” she said.